 Conversations with my friend ended when my nomadic Jewish family moved, again, between New York and Florida.
 I don’t know if my friend ever stood en pointe outside of her dreams.
 However, as time passed, I not only figured out what a psychologist does---I became one.

 During my years in graduate school, l learned a great deal about human development.
 Research based on neuroimaging has confirmed that the human brain is not fully functional until young adulthood, and that experience affects the brain’s function.
 Whatever the realities of genetic endowment, all people are affected by the conditions of their environments throughout the life cycle.

 The human brain is responsive to the environment from its beginning as a neural tube in the embryo.
-Uterine glands and, later, the maternal circulatory system deliver nutrients essential to life.
-Neurotoxins can also be delivered to the developing embryo and fetus in the uterine environment, including alcohol,tobacco, medications, illegal substances, infections and pollutants.
+Uterine glands and, later, the maternal circulatory system delivers nutrients essential to life.
+Neurotoxins can also be delivered to the developing embryo and fetus in the uterine environment, including alcohol, tobacco, medications, illegal substances, infections and pollutants.

 Following birth, adverse environmental conditions can affect the structure of the brain and the physiological processes that facilitate its function.
-These conditions can be toxic, and are disproportionately harmful to people in poor communities.
-Water and soil are contaminated by industrial waste, outdoor air is polluted by fumes from adjacent highways, and mold, fungi and insects pollute indoor air in substandard buildings.
+These conditions can be toxic and are disproportionately harmful to people in poor communities.
+Water and soil are contaminated by industrial waste, outdoor air is polluted by fumes from adjacent highways, and mould, fungi and insects pollute indoor air in substandard buildings.

 Critical resources, including adequate nutrition, shelter and healthcare, tend to be disproportionately inaccessible to people who live in conditions of poverty.
 People with disabilities and members of other minority groups are over-represented in these communities.
 People with disabilities are also particularly vulnerable to conditions of violence and to the harmful levels of stress associated with such exposure.